afeld/personal-security/README.md

 ## Next steps

+These tips require a bit more commitment, but are worth the effort.

 ### Messaging

-- Use a messaging application with end-to-end encryption.
+- Use a messaging application with end-to-end encryption (E2EE).
 Note that these do require the recipient to be using the same app.
   - Signal
   - WhatsApp
   - [More options](http://www.techtimes.com/articles/169154/20160709/9-messaging-apps-with-end-to-end-encryption-facebook-messenger-whatsapp-imessage-and-more.htm)